iluvjava/Maths/AMATH 501/Vector Calculus/Ortho Curvillinears Coord.md

 $$\vec{r} = x(\vec{u})\uvec{i} + y(\vec{u})\uvec{j} + z(\vec{u})\uvec{k}$$

-Given the fact that the curvilinear coordinate is the ragent vector o the level curves, we know that:
+Given the fact that the curvilinear coordinate axis is tangent to the vector of the level curves, we know that:

 $$\uvec{e}_1 = \frac{\partial \vec{r}/\partial u_1}{||\partial \vec{r}/\partial u_1||}$$